Brynath/Roguelikedev-complete-roguelike/README.md

 Dunno exactly what the theme of this Roguelike is but it'll probably develop over time.

 Week 1 Done!
 Lets see what we need to do for the Future.

+Running ahead of the weekly cadence, that way I can get to the point where I'm making my own mistakes.

+Also I'm tentitively calling this:
+!Squeeek!'